 Stop loading berth!
-Stop loading berth.....!
-Stop loading berth.....!

-repeated at short intervals until acknowledged.
-If the acknowledgment cannot be recieved by the radio in reasonable time, the ship should sound the emergency signal.

-Control room VHF set to channel
+Stop loading berth!
+Stop loading berth repeated at short intervals until acknowledged.
+If the acknowle the radio in reasonable time, the ship should sound the emerge Control room VHF set to channel vessels

 CLOSING SHIP VALVES

 Whenever an emergency situation develops aboard the vessel which may require that the cargo loading operation be suspended, the vessel's loading valves shall not be closed against the flow under any circumstances until the berth operator has been advised.
 In order to prevent pressure surges, in the loading system, the period of valve closure shall not be less than 30 seconds.